 Contract modifications, defined as changes in the scope or price (or both) of a contract that are approved by the parties to the contract, such as a contract amendment, exist when the parties to a contract approve a modification that either creates new or changes existing enforceable rights and obligations of the parties to the contract.
 Contract modifications, if any, will be accounting for as one of the following: (i) a separate contract; (ii) a termination of the existing contract and a creation of a new contract; or (iii) a combination of the preceding treatments.
 A contract modification is accounted for as a separate contract if the scope of the contract increases because of the addition of promised goods or services that are distinct and the price of the contract increases by an amount of consideration that reflects the Group's standalone selling prices of the additional promised goods or services.
-When a contract modification is not considered a separate contract and the remaining goods or services are distinct from the goods or services transferred on or before the date of the contract modification, the Group accounts for the contract modification as a termination of the existing contract and a creation of a new contract.
+When a contract modification is not considered a separate contract and the remaining goods or services are distinct from the goods or services transferred on or before the date of the contract modification is not considered a separate contract for the contract modification as a termination of the existing contract and a creation of a new contract.
+When a contract modification is not considered a separate contract for the contract modification as a termination of the existing contract and a creation of a new contract.
 When a contract modification is not considered a separate contract and the remaining goods or services are not distinct, the Group accounts for the contract modification as an adjustment to revenue on a cumulative catch-up basis.